Frequently Asked Questions

 What if my household’s adjusted gross income (AGI) is over $120,000?

 Candidates with AGIs slightly above $120,000 may still be eligible.
 We know that there are unique factors that can impact a candidate’s financial situation such as having multiple students in college at the same time or sudden major medical expenses.
 In the Goodnight Scholars Program self-nomination form, you will be able to explain any of these unique factors.
 Candidates with AGIs significantly above the $120,000 threshold are ineligible for this scholarship.
-AGI information can be found on line 7 of Form 1040 of an individual’s tax return.
+AGI information can be found on Form 1040 of an individual’s tax return.

 How can I share my unique circumstances with the Goodnight Scholars Program to ensure an accurate review of my financial information prior to invitations being sent out?

 By completing the self-nomination form.
 Prospective NC State students who wish to be considered for an invitation to apply may nominate themselves for consideration.
 This form also allows students to share unique academic and/or financial circumstances that they feel may cause them to be overlooked for an invitation to apply.
 Self-nomination does not guarantee an invitation to apply, nor is it required to receive an invitation to apply.
-The Class of 2026 self-nomination form has closed.
-Invitations to apply will be sent via email in mid-December.

 When is my FAFSA due?